KevinLWorthington/SDProjectPlan/README.md

 I have been working on learning AvaloniaUI.
 I've started on the design and layout of my app.
 So far, I have 2 views nearly completed.
 I have included screenshots from Visual Studio of my progress.
-Below, you'll see the home view (what the app will look like when launched) and the add a book view (what you'll see when clicking the ADD A BOOK button
+Below, you'll see the home view (what the app will look like when launched) and the add a book view (what you'll see when clicking the ADD A BOOK button).

 <img src="/Assets/GoweliUIHome.png">
 <img src="/Assets/GoweliUIAddBook.png">